Mickaël Lebout: M-1 Global

 He then signed with M-1 Global, racking a record of 3–1 before challenging Roman Bogatov for the M-1 Global Lightweight Championship at M-1 Challenge 104 on August 30, 2019.
 He lost the bout via technical knockout stemming from an injury.

 Other European circuit

 After the unsuccessful title shot Lebout headlined French MMAGP event against João Bonfim on October 8, 2020.
 He won the bout via modified omoplata.

 Despite signing with ARES FC in June 2020, Lebout was then slated to challenge Bruno Machado for the UAE Warriors Lightweight Championship at UAE Warriors 15 on January 15, 2021.
 However, Lebout failed to make contracted weight, thus the championship was removed from the bout.
 Lebout lost the fight via unanimous decision.

 Lebout faced Gábor Boráros on September 11, 2021 at OKTAGON 27.
 He won the bout via unanimous decision.

 After winning a bout against Kevin Ruart at Octofight: Volume 4 via split decision, Lebout faced Karl Amoussou on December 8, 2022 at Ares FC 10, winning the bout via unanimous decision.

+Lebout faced Laureano Staropoli on April.
+7, 2023 at Ares FC 14 for the AFC Interim Welterweight Championship, losing the bout via knockout in round two.